Sajsi MC: Career

 Over the years, Sajsi MC has performed at larger regional music festivals such as EXIT, Sea Dance Festival, Belgrade Beer Fest, Arsenal Fest and Guča Trumpet Festival.

 Public image

 Recognized as an ally to the LGBT+ community in Serbia, she was announced as the "godmother" of the 2022 Belgrade Pride, which was also the host of that year's EuroPride event.

 In October 2022, she was also featured in an UN Women campaign against gender-based violence in Serbia.

 Personal life

 In 2017, she graduated from the Faculty of Political Sciences, University of Belgrade with a bachelor's degree in international relations.
 In August 2021, Rašić married punk musician Marko Trmčić.
 On 25 January 2023, during the Music Awards Ceremony, she revealed her pregnancy.
-On March 12, Rašić gave birth to a daughter named Nataša.
+On March 12, Rašić gave birth to a daughter.